All Posts

 • Coverage: Time constraints force pentesters to prioritize.
 Entire attack surfaces go untested.

-What Autonomous Pentesting Enables
+What Does Autonomous Pentesting Enable?

 Autonomous penetration testing isn’t about replacing human expertise.
 It’s about making that expertise available on demand, at scale.
 An AI penetration testing platform can: